 1. Must possess a valid Colorado operator's license.

 2. Must be at least 21 years of age.

 3. Have a motor vehicle check (annual).

-4. Receive pre-service training material on small vehicle from the Transportation Department.
-Also available on this web site under Small Vehicle Study Guide.(384-6819)
+4. Receive pre-service training material on small vehicles available on this web site under Small Vehicle Study Guide.(384-6819)